 Configure the activation type

-You'll need to indicate whether you'll allow agent-initiated activation.
+You need to indicate whether or not to allow agent-initiated activation.

 - In AWS, launch an Amazon EC2 instance or Amazon WorkSpace.
 See the Amazon EC2 documentation and Amazon WorkSpaces documentation for details.